Skip links and keyboard navigation

 Given the nature of most destruction methods, a commercial destruction service may be required to destroy your records.

-You will need to ensure records are securely transported and destroyed, and that you receive evidence confirming this has occurred.
+You will need to ensure public records are securely transported and destroyed, and that you receive evidence confirming this has occurred.

 Destruction documentation

-- Destruction of records
+• Destruction of public records

 You do not need to inform Queensland State Archives of these arrangements.